kghose/groho/docs/Readme.md

 downsampler says it's time to save a sample, the sample is written out.
 Double buffering is used.

-### Folder organization
+### Output directory organization
-The folder is populated with the following files
+The output directory is populated with the following files
+- `params.txt` a copy of the sim params file used to run the simulation
 - `posX.bin` where `X` is the NAIF id of the object.
 - `bodies.txt` a manifest file listing all the bodies in the simulation
 - `events.txt` a list of events and their times